Aylesford: River Medway

 Due to the village's location on its banks, the River Medway has been a key influence on its development.
 Aylesford takes its name from an Old English personal name, and literally denotes 'Ægel's ford'.
 Its first recorded use is from the tenth century, as Æglesforda.
 It was also the place where one of the earliest bridges across the Medway was built, believed to be in the 14th century (although the wide central span seen today is later).
-Upstream from Rochester Bridge it became the next bridging point.
+Upstream from Rochester Bridge, it became the next bridging point.
 The river was navigable as far as Maidstone until 1740, when barges of forty tons could reach as far as Tonbridge.
 As a result, wharves were built, one being at Aylesford.
 Corn, fodder and fruit, along with stone and timber, were the principal cargoes.
 Due to increased road traffic in recent years, the ancient bridge has now been superseded by a modern structure nearby, but remains in use for pedestrians.

 The village

-The oldest parts of the village lie north and immediately south of the river.
-Many of the buildings are of great antiquity: the Chequers Inn and the George House (formerly a coaching inn) and the almshouses among them.
+The oldest parts of the village lie north and immediately south of the Medway.
+Many of the buildings are of great antiquity: the Chequers Inn, the George House (formerly a coaching inn) and the almshouses among them.
 St Peter and St Paul's church, parts of which date back to the Norman invasion, sits on a hill in the southern part of the village.

 Major construction took place during the Victorian era, when houses were built to serve the nearby quarry.
 The brick and tile industries have been replaced by a large area of commercial buildings, and what was once the huge Aylesford paper mills site was later regenerated by a leading newsprint plant surrounded by newly developed private estates featuring high value accommodation.

 Recent expansion has been to the southern side of the river, where a substantial suburban housing estate has grown up, partly because the village is served by the railway, with connections for Maidstone and London.
 Many of these homes were originally owned by employees of the paper mills, which are now closed and which have been replaced by a number of smaller industrial estates with a variety of specialist businesses that include engineering, manufacturing, wholesale and others.

-In spite of the above the village has not lost its original integrity and it is a popular place for visitors.

 Schools

-Henry Arthur Brassey (1840–1891) was a great benefactor of Aylesford, and as well as financing major repairs to the church, also provided the village with a school.
+Henry Brassey (1840–1891) was a great benefactor of Aylesford, and as well as financing major repairs to the church, also provided the village with a school.
 This was replaced in the 1960s with a new building to the south east of the village, next to the site of the local secondary school (now Aylesford School - Sports College) which was housed in buildings largely built in the 1940s by Italian prisoners of War.
 The old school buildings were totally rebuilt on the same site in 2008.
 The original village school – now known as the Brassey Centre – is used as a church office and community hall.